Agenda

 City of Walnut Creek

-Connect southeast Walnut Creek neighborhoods to Shadelands, the hospital area, parks, restaurants, and after-school programs.
+Find realistic ways to connect southeast Walnut Creek neighborhoods to Shadelands, the hospital area, parks, restaurants, and after-school programs.

 Cost